PNNL-CompBio/coderdata/docs/pages/add_code_guide.md

 ### 7. Pull Request and Code Review
 - **Create a Pull Request**: Submit your changes via a pull request to the main CoderData repository.
-- **Engage in Code Review**: Collaborate with the community and project maintainers during the review process.

 ### 8. Align with Repository Standards
 - **Review Project Guidelines**: Familiarize yourself with the CoderData project's standards and practices to align your contribution accordingly.